 He also shared that he will continue to improve product quality and expand the market to bring Lac Son turmeric starch to more consumers.

-According to Mr. Bui Van Huan, the development of OCOP products not only helps to increase production value and competitiveness of the district's agricultural products in the market, but also creates a value chain, shapes clean production areas, increases income, and improves the lives of people, especially ethnic minorities in Lac Son district.
+According to Mr. Bui Van Huan, the development of OCOP products not only helps to increase production value and enhance the competitiveness of the district's agricultural products in the market, but also creates a value chain, shapes clean production areas, increases income, and improves the lives of people, especially ethnic minorities in Lac Son district.

 Source: https://kinhtedothi.vn/hoa-binh-danh-thuc-tiem-nang-nong-san-dia-phuong.html